9 Tips on How to Write Eye-Catching Dating Headlines

 There’s no way someone can’t fall in love with a headline like this: “I’m not everyone’s cup of tea, but I’ll be your shot of tequila.”

 Humor is especially great when coupled with honesty.
-There’s no shame with using a headline like, “Looking to add another person to my relationship with Netflix!”
+There’s no shame in using a headline like, “Looking to add another person to my relationship with Netflix!”

 (Reminder: Always be honest on online dating sites and apps.)